eclipse-edc/Connector/samples/02-health-endpoint/README.md

 }
 ```

-The `requires()` method indicates that there is a dependency onto the `"edc:webservice"` feature, which is offered by
+The `@Requires` annotation indicates that the extension needs a service that is registered by another extension, in
-the `WebServiceExtension.java` located in the `:core:base` module.
+this case an implementation of `WebService.class`.

 The `ServiceExtensionContext` serves as registry for all resolvable services, somewhat comparable to the "module"
 concept in DI frameworks like Google Guice.
 From it, we obtain an instance of the `WebService` interface, where we can